 ACT invites emerging and established artists in the Providence metropolitan area to submit an idea or concept for “Animating Public Space” that they would like to explore though a temporary work of art on City-owned public property or land.
 Up to four selected artists will each receive up to $10,000 to realize his/her/their idea during the time-frame of fall 2019 to spring/summer 2020.
 As this competition aims to create new opportunities for artists and to help artists gain skills necessary to work in public space, no public art experience is required of applicants.

-ACT and Rogers Recreation Center are proud to announce Providence artist YSANEL TORRES has been awarded the City’s The artist-in-residence at Madeline Rogers -Selim Recreation Center will work with constituents to co-design, fabricate and install a mural on the center’s exterior wall.
+ACT and Rogers Recreation Center are proud to announce Providence artist Ysanel Torres has been awarded the City’s The artist-in-residence at Madeline Rogers -Selim Recreation Center will work with constituents to co-design, fabricate and install a mural on the center’s exterior wall.

 ACT and City Archives are proud to announce artists Lynsea Montanari and Anna Snyder have been awarded the residency at City Archives.
-This artist team will embed themselves in archival research for six months and develop new, original works in response to the prompt Colonial Providence.
+This artist team will embed themselves in archival research for six months to develop new, original works in response to the prompt Colonial Providence.

 Woonasquatucket River Greenway Arts: Animal Habitats

 The WRGA selection panel and ACT are pleased to announce that Keri King’s “What’s In The River?” has been selected for the site at 99 San Souci Drive and Brendan Rose’s “Dandelion” has been selected for Riverside Park.
-For more information on Keri, Brendan, and their respective projects see our WRGA subsite.

 City Walk Call for Design